taptapship/showup/readme.md

 # Showup.

 ### showdown's buddy.
 *Showup is still in a state of active development.
 Very risky to use, but that's all the more reason to give it a try!
-Break it, fix it, repeat.*
+Break, fix, repeat.*

 [![Sample](http://s23.postimg.org/4wbfxk0ff/angular_showup_sample.png)](http://stephenplusplus.github.io/generator-weblog)